 Qualification(s): LLB (Hons), Post Graduate Diploma of Legal Practice, Queensland Law Society accredited specialist

-Michelle James is a personal injuries compensation Principal in Maurice Blackburn’s Brisbane office and the head of our national Sexual and Institutional Abuse Litigation practice.
+Michelle James is a personal injuries compensation Principal in Maurice Blackburn’s Brisbane office and the head of our national Abuse law litigation practice.

 Michelle has been working in the legal industry since 1998 and is a tenacious fighter for the rights of individuals.
 She was admitted to practise in 2001 and is a Queensland Law Society personal injuries accredited specialist.

 Michelle is an experienced lawyer with a particular interest in bringing claims on behalf of the survivors of institutional and other abuse, and she is also an excellent communicator with expertise in governance.
 In addition to representing people who have suffered abuse, Michelle helps clients with compensation claims relating to injuries suffered at work, in a road accident, and through public liability claims.